 Quality assurance has one of the most important parts to play in the process of software development.
 In order to make sure that the developed product is fully prepared to meet the needs of the market, the quality experts run a wide variety of tests, checking if the technical requirements are met, making sure that there are no bugs or passing them back to the development team upon discovery, before signing off on the product.

-Why might a flow-based method mapped on a Kanban board work better than iterations when it comes to QA?
-There are several reasons applying a Lean method, such as Kanban, best suits the QA process.
+But why might a flow-based method mapped on a Kanban board work better than iterations when it comes to QA?
+There are several reasons for applying a Lean method, such as Kanban, best suits the QA process.

 This is a visualization of the set up of our QA team’s board in Kanbanize:

 The columns are as follows: